(Maduromycosis; Madura Foot)

-Treatment may be required for > 10 yr.
+Treatment of mycetoma may be required for > 10 yr.
 Death may result from bacterial superinfection and sepsis if treatment is neglected.

-In infections caused by Nocardia (see Nocardiosis), sulfonamides and certain other antibacterial drugs, sometimes in combination, are used.
+In infections caused by Nocardia, sulfonamides and certain other antibacterial drugs, sometimes in combination, are used.

-In infections caused by fungi, certain potential causative organisms may be at least partially sensitive to amphotericin B, itraconazole, or ketoconazole, but some are resistant to all antifungal drugs.
+In infections caused by fungi, certain potential causative organisms may be at least partially sensitive to amphotericin B, itraconazole, or ketoconazole (not available in the US), but some are resistant to all antifungal drugs.
 Relapses occur after antifungal therapy in most patients, and many patients do not improve or even worsen during treatment, indicating the often refractory nature of the infection.

 Surgical debridement is necessary, and limb amputation may be needed to prevent potentially fatal severe secondary bacterial infections.